 David Brin: The Uplift Series.

-Edgar Rice Borroughs The Barsoom (John Carter/Mars) stories, and Tarzan.
+Edgar Rice Borroughs: The Barsoom (John Carter/Mars) stories, and Tarzan.

 Octavia Butler: "Oh, my God, everything!"